Athens, Athens, Athens. What a city!

 Coco Mat Hotel Nafsika

-Why stay in anything less than a luxury hotel in a neighbourhood renowned for high-end elegance?
+Why stay in anything less than a luxury hotel in a neighborhood renowned for high-end elegance?
 At Coco-Mat, the friendly staff are determined to make your stay relaxing from start to finish.

 Your pad will be so much more than a room – many feature full-length windows, stylish lounge areas and private balconies.
 The breakfast buffet also needs to be seen to be believed!
 Can you see why it’s one of the best hotels in Athens!?